Concentration in Urban Ministry

 Designated Urban Ministry Courses

-The following courses are currently designated among those that can be taken to fulfill the 15 term hours required for the Certificate in Urban Ministry.
+The following courses are currently designated among those that can be taken to fulfill the 15 term hours required for Concentration in Urban Ministry.
 Students should consult the list of designated courses each term for new courses.

 BB 8315 Biblical Exegesis from a Hispanic Perspective